leaveoscaralone/react-graphql-project/exercises.md

 ### Code editor

-As mentioned in the theory section, we suggest you to use [Atom](https://atom.io/) or [VS Code](https://code.visualstudio.com/).
 Set up your editor to indent with 2 spaces, and remove trailing whitespace.
 Then follow our [coding style guide](https://github.com/codeworks/style-guide).

 If you’re working with a Windows system, make sure the editor is set up to use Unix [line endings](https://en.wikipedia.org/wiki/Newline) by default before you open and save any repo file (otherwise it will generate many errors in the linter when you try to commit your work).